Bandit Social Learning: Exploration under Myopic Behavior: Bayesian agents in Bayesian bandits

+In this section, we consider Bayesian agents (as defined in the previous section) in the environment of \emph{Bayesian bandits}, \ie when the mean rewards $(\mu_1,\mu_2)$ are actually drawn from the prior $\cP$.
+Either arm could be realized as the good arm (else, the problem is trivial).
+We focus on the standard version of Bayesian agents: Bayesian-unbiased agents without any initial data (\ie $N_0=0$).
+Put differently, we consider the Bayesian-greedy algorithm in Bayesian bandits. \footnote{When both arms have the same posterior mean reward, a tie can be broken arbitrarily.} We are interested in \emph{Bayesian probability} and \emph{Bayesian regret}, \ie resp., probability and regret in expectation over the prior.
+In contrast with Section~\ref{sec:bayes}, we allow the prior to be correlated across arms (although our final guarantees are strongest for the case of independent priors).

+Our main technical argument focuses on a \emph{weak} learning failure when the agents never choose an arm with the smaller prior mean reward (which may or may not be the best arm).
+Our guarantee for the Bayesian probability of such failure is particularly clean: it does not depend on the prior, other than through the \emph{prior gap} $\pgap:=\EXP[\mu_1-\mu_2]$, and does not contain any hidden constants.

-\begin{theorem} Suppose the pair $(\mu_1,\mu_2)$ is initially drawn from some Bayesian prior $\cP$ such that $\EXP[\mu_1]>\EXP[\mu_2]$.
+\begin{theorem} Suppose the pair $(\mu_1,\mu_2)$ is initially drawn from some Bayesian prior $\cP$ with prior gap $\pgap:=\EXP[\mu_1-\mu_2]>0$, and there are no initial samples (\ie $N_0=0$).
 Assume that all agents are Bayesian-unbiased, with beliefs given by $\cP$.
-Then with Bayesian probability at least $\EXP[\mu_1-\mu_2]$, the agents never choose arm $2$. \end{theorem}
+Then with Bayesian probability at least $\pgap$, the agents never choose arm $2$. \end{theorem}

 \begin{proof} W.l.o.g., assume that agents break ties in favor of arm $2$.

 In each round $t$, the key quantity is $Z_t = \EXP[ \mu_1-\mu_2 \mid \hist_t ]$.
 Indeed, arm $2$ is chosen if and only if $Z_t\leq 0$.
 Let $\tau$ be the first round when arm $2$ is chosen, or $T+1$ if this never happens.
 We use martingale techniques to prove that